obanlatomiwa/data_wrangling_exercise/README.md

 Located at [road_safety_in_europe/scripts/webscrapping_from_wikipedia.py](road_safety_in_europe/scripts/webscrapping_from_wikipedia.py),
 this scripts scraps data from the European Union Road Safety Facts and Figures table from wikipedia [https://en.wikipedia.org/wiki/Road_safety_in_Europe](https://en.wikipedia.org/wiki/Road_safety_in_Europe).

-## Datasets
+## Data
-The wikipedia data is saved and located in this folder with the name "wikipedia_extracted_data.csv".
 The script result and required result is saved and located in this folder with the name "result.csv".
+The wikipedia data is saved and located in the sub-folder named raw.
+The data is named "wikipedia_extracted_data.csv".

-My Tabular Data Package is located at [https://github.com/obanlatomiwa/data_wrangling_exercise/blob/main/road_safety_in_europe/datasets/datapackage.json](https://github.com/obanlatomiwa/data_wrangling_exercise/blob/main/road_safety_in_europe/datasets/datapackage.json).
+My Tabular Data Package is located at [https://github.com/obanlatomiwa/data_wrangling_exercise/blob/main/road_safety_in_europe/datapackage.json](https://github.com/obanlatomiwa/data_wrangling_exercise/blob/main/road_safety_in_europe/datapackage.json).